New

 SEC545 training provides an in-depth exploration of GenAI technologies, starting with core principles and underlying technologies.
 It will assess security risks by identifying and analyzing real-world threats impacting GenAI applications.
 As students progress, they will learn to establish security best practices by exploring different measures for securing GenAI applications effectively.

-The course begins with a brief introduction to the fundamentals of GenAI, covering key concepts and terminologies such as Large Language Models (LLMs), embeddings, and Retrieval-Augmented Generation (RAG).
+The course begins with an introduction to the fundamentals of GenAI, covering key concepts and terminologies such as Large Language Models (LLMs), embeddings, and Retrieval-Augmented Generation (RAG).
 It then examines the security risks associated with GenAI, including prompt injection attacks, malicious models, and third-party supply chain vulnerabilities.
-Following this, the course dives into the essential components needed to build a secure GenAI application, including coverage of vector databases, LangChain, and AI agents.
+Following this, the course dives into the essential components needed to build a GenAI application, including coverage of vector databases, LangChain, and AI agents.
 The course concludes with a comprehensive overview of hosting GenAI applications, discussing options for local deployment, cloud solutions, and platforms like AWS Bedrock.

 Business Takeaways

-• Understand GenAI Applications
+• Understanding GenAI Applications

 Skills Learned